RobotSail/mini_trainer/Readme.md

     --block-size 512
 ```

-- `--block-size` (required) turns on continual pretraining and defines the token length for each block.
+- `--block-size` (required) enables pretraining mode and defines the token length for each block.

 Programmatic usage mirrors the CLI via `PretrainingConfig`: